Which fares increase in January?

 Everyone in the railway works hard to get more out of every pound it receives and spends, to make passengers’ and taxpayers’ money go further to help to build a better railway.

-The vast majority of revenue from fares covers the costs of services, for example paying for trains, fuel, staff and other day-to-day running costs, and helps to sustain investment in more trains, better stations and faster journeys.
-You can find out about the improvements going on in your area on Britain Runs on Rail website.
+The vast majority of revenue from fares covers the costs of services - for example paying for trains, fuel, staff and other day-to-day running costs - and helps to sustain investment in more trains, better stations and faster journeys.

 How much have rail fares risen over the years?